 Toyota points out that there are many decisions yet to be made before the final specs of the RAV4 EV – which is slated to go into production in 2012 – are finalized.
 A demonstration fleet of 35 vehicles is planned with a target range of 100 miles in "actual road driving patterns" along with "driveability characteristics as close to the conventional RAV4 as possible."
-The vehicle currently being tested has a mid-30 kwh range lithium metal oxide battery and Toyota says that despite the extra 220 pounds that the battery adds over the conventional V6 model, the RAV4 EV demonstrator will accelerate from zero to sixty almost as fast.
+The vehicle currently being tested has a mid-30 kwh range lithium metal-oxide battery and Toyota says that despite the extra 220 pounds that the battery adds over the conventional V6 model, the RAV4 EV demonstrator will accelerate from zero to sixty almost as fast.

-There's no firm commitment on production volume, price, business model or final specs at this stage of the process, but Toyota hoes to have the EV to market in 2012.
+There's no firm commitment on production volume, price, business model, or final specs at this stage of the process, but Toyota hopes to have the EV on the market by the end of 2012.
 Tesla will build the battery and related parts at its new Californian factory, but no final decision has been made on where final assembly will take place.
 This is actually the second-generation Toyota RAV4 EV.
 The company released 1,484 first-generation RAV4 EVs between 1998 and 2003, 746 of which are still on the road.